az-digitalag/binder-plant-cover/README.md

   - `cover-native` contains the control and model script for native grass cover

 ### Requirements
-The models run in [JAGS](https://mcmc-jags.sourceforge.io/) using the R packages 'rjags', 'coda', mcmcplots', 'tidyverse', and optionally, 'broom.mixed'.
+The models run in [JAGS](https://mcmc-jags.sourceforge.io/) using the R packages 'rjags', 'coda', 'mcmcplots', 'tidyverse', and optionally, 'broom.mixed'.

 This repository can be run remotely using [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/az-digitalag/binder-plant-cover/main?urlpath=rstudio)

 Note that changes made in the Binder instance must be downloaded in order to be saved.